DavidMercier/NIMS/doc/models_thin_films.rst

    :scale: 60 %
    :align: center

-   *: Schematic depiction of a) "pile-up" and b) "sink-in" observed during thin film indentation.*
+   *Schematic depiction of a) "pile-up" and b) "sink-in" observed during thin film indentation.*

 The :numref:`contact_topography_thinfilm` a ("pile-up") is typical of the case of a soft film on a hard substrate and the :numref:`contact_topography_thinfilm` b ("sink-in") of a hard film on a soft substrate [#ChenVlassak2001]_.
 The pile-up can be emphasized in case ot thin films, because of the material confinement by the substrate.
 To determine the depth of contact,